 Borrowing privileges are suspended until all fines or other charges are paid.
 Outstanding fines are transferred to the University Business Office at the end of each semester.
 Students must pay all outstanding fines before library privileges are restored.

-The library makes a reasonable attempt to send courtesy notices, for overdue items, recalled items, invoiced items, and requested items to all library users.
+The library makes a reasonable attempt to send overdue notices, for overdue items, recalled items and items that have been placed on hold to all library users.
 These notices are sent by e-mail to all users.
-Patrons are responsible for keeping the library updated about where notices should be sent.
+Library users are responsible for keeping the library updated about where notices should be sent.
 Failure to receive a notice does not excuse a fine.